Yerba Buena Center for the Arts, San Francisco, CA | February 2014

 Interactive Installation, designed by Hope Hutman (Intermedia Designer)- Lobby

-An interactive, online aspect of the project, is shared as a part of the think tank, through a computer where project questions appear, such as: [What makes you feel safe?
+An interactive, online aspect of the project, is shared as a part of the think tank, giving users and opportunity to engage with questions the project is navigating, such as: [What makes you feel safe?
 Describe the experience of coming home after a long time away.
 What makes you afraid?]